diti7/Hospital-Data-Analysis-Web-App/README.md

 ## 🌱 Introduction:
-This interactive web app is built with Python and Streamlit to analyze hospital admission data and provide insights on resource allocation.
-The app utilizes Seaborn and Matplotlib for data visualization, Pandas for data manipulation, and Scikit-learn for building a predictive model for future admissions.
+This Hospital Data Analysis Web App is built using Python and Streamlit to explore and visualize hospital admission data.
+It includes data cleaning, advanced visualizations with Seaborn and Matplotlib, and a predictive model using Scikit-learn to forecast future admissions.
+The app provides valuable insights for optimizing hospital resource allocation and analyzing trends in patient demographics.

 ## 🎯 Objective:
 - Analyze hospital admissions for resource allocation.